Applying for a loan can get you on edge at the best of times. So here are our top tips to boost your chances of being accepted.

 - The age of your credit accounts

-Having at least one credit account that you’ve had for a few years may be seen as a positive sign in the eyes of a lender.
+Having at least one credit account that you’ve used for a few years may be seen as a positive sign in the eyes of a lender.
 This is because it shows another lender has trusted you for a long time.

 - How stable is your level of borrowing